 More exterior views:

-July 1978.
-Thanks to Richard Lenoir for sharing this photo he took in a post for the private Facebook group Friends of 70mm.
+1978 - Thanks to Richard Lenoir for sharing this photo he took in July as a post for the private Facebook group Friends of 70mm.
 Michael Coate comments: "Century Plaza was one of a handful of venues that played 'Star Wars' during first run and continued playing it to and through the summer ‘78 re-release period.
 The Century Plaza's run of 'Star Wars' was 61 weeks although it included a temporary interruption during the spring of ‘78 for FILMEX."

-A 1979 shot with "Gilda" running at the Shubert and "The Black Stallion" at the Century Plaza.
+1980 - A shot with "Gilda Live" and "The Black Stallion" at the Century Plaza.
 Thanks to Bill Gabel for locating the photo.

-Picketing "The Last Temptation of Christ" in 1988.
+1988 - Picketing "The Last Temptation of Christ."
+It's a photo by Michael Haering in the Herald Examiner collection at the Los Angeles Public Library.
 The film opened August 12.
 Thanks to Michael Coate for sharing the image in a post about the film for the private Facebook group Friends of 70mm.
 He comments: "Note this actually opened in 35mm; three weeks into release, 70mm replacement prints were sent to the key bookings in Los Angeles, New York and Toronto."
 See his 70mm playdates list for the film on the site In70mm.com.

 The Century Plaza Theatres in the Movies: